This chapter discusses how you configure a session manager. Topics include:

 protocol.
 By adding the X server classname to a resource listed in

-file, you can set
+the Xconfig file, you can set

 a resource to affect a specific class of X stations.